crowdsecurity/hub-tests/README.md

 # hub and hub-tests

-This repository hosting the software tool used for testing each configurations hosted in the [hub](https://hub.crowdsec.net) or in its [repository](https://github.com/crowdsecurity/hub/).
+This repository hosts the software tool used to test each configuration hosted in the [hub](https://hub.crowdsec.net) or in its [repository](https://github.com/crowdsecurity/hub/).
 More precisely, each configuration item consists of a yaml configuration file used to describe crowdsec behaviour.
 The format of the configuration item depends the type of configuration item.
 There're two types of configuration item:

-* parser (for parsers and postoverflows)
+* parsers (for parsers and postoverflows)
 * scenarios

 # Hub and continuous integration